2. Word Normalisation#

 Word normalisation tries to represent words in a unique way.
 This includes:

-Character case: In most of the NLP tasks it should not be distinguished whether a word or characters of a word are written in upper or lower case.[1]
+- Character case: In most of the NLP tasks it should not be distinguished whether a word or characters of a word are written in upper or lower case.[1]

-Word correction: Spelling mistakes shall be corrected, such that only correct words constitute the vocabulary
+- Word correction: Spelling mistakes shall be corrected, such that only correct words constitute the vocabulary

-In case of spelling ambiguities, all words shall be mapped to a unique spelling (i.e. valid spellings due to German Rechtschreibreform)
+- In case of spelling ambiguities, all words shall be mapped to a unique spelling (i.e. valid spellings due to German Rechtschreibreform)

-In many NLP tasks different forms shall not be distinguished.
+- In many NLP tasks different forms shall not be distinguished.
 For example in Information Retrieval (Web Search) the temporal form of a verb should be ignored as well as singular or plural of nouns.

 Example

-.
+Consider a search-engine like google.
+If you enter your query-words, you like to get the same results independent of the wordform.
+E.g. the query video encoding shall provide the same result as encode videos.
 For this all words of the query and all words in the index of the search-engine must be normalised to a unique form.
 This normalisation does not only provide better results, but it also reduces memory- and time-complexity, because the index is much smaller than without normalisation